kiirala/neonrun/README.md

 To be done:

 1. Focus visuals: visual effect when player is in focus mode
-1. Bomb visuals: visual effect for activating a bomb
 1. Re-gain bombs: grazing enough gives an extra bomb

 Already completed: